 5. Cash flow variance report

-The cash flow variance report compares forecasted inflows and outflows against actual movements across operating, investing, and financing activities.
+A cash flow variance report compares forecasted cash inflows and outflows against actual cash movements across operating, investing, and financing activities.
+This helps businesses monitor liquidity and short-term financial stability.

 6. Profit variance report